History-deterministic Parikh Automata: Expressiveness

 After having placed history-deterministic Parikh automata strictly between deterministic and nondeterministic ones, we now compare them to unambiguous Parikh automata, another class of automata whose expressiveness lies strictly between that of \dpa and \pa.
 In the literature, there are two (nonequivalent) forms of unambiguous Parikh automata.
 We consider both of them here.

-Cadilhac et al.\ studied unambiguity in Parikh automata in the guise of unambiguous constrained automata (\uca)~\cite{CFM13}.
-Constrained automata are a related model and effectively equivalent to \pa.
+Cadilhac et al.\ studied unambiguity in Parikh automata in the guise of unambiguous constrained automata (\uca)~\cite{CFM13} (recall that (possibly ambiguous) constrained automata are effectively equivalent to \pa~\cite[Theorem~3.4]{CFM12}).
 Intuitively, an \uca~$(\aut, C)$ over an alphabet~$\Sigma$ consists of an unambiguous $\epsilon$-\nfa~$\aut$ over $\Sigma$, say with $d$ transitions, and a semilinear set~$C \subseteq \nats^d$, i.e., $C$ has one dimension for each transition in $\aut$.
 It accepts a word~$w \in \Sigma^*$ if $\aut$ has an accepting run processing~$w$ (due to unambiguity this run must be unique) such that the Parikh image of the run (recording the number of times each transition occurs in the run) is in $C$.